v1nc1d4/Hacktoberfest2021/README.md

 ***

 ## IMPORTANT INSTRUCTIONS
 You must register and make four valid pull requests (PRs) between October 1-31 (in any time zone).
 PRs made before or after that won't be counted!!
+So make it good.

 Visit the hactoberfest site for more details :- https://hacktoberfest.digitalocean.com